Label-Efficient Model Selection for Text Generation: Experiments

 Throughout our experiments, we utilize data from the HELM benchmark \citep[][version 0.2.2\footnote{\url{https://crfm.stanford.edu/helm/v0.2.2/?group=core_scenarios}}]{liang2022holistic}.
 We rely on data from its core scenarios, which encompass inputs, outputs, and scores for various models, datasets, and tasks.

+The scores in HELM are automated metrics that compare model outputs to human reference answers, and not direct preference annotations.
+We chose this data due to its large scale, containing multiple models with their inference results over several well-defined generation tasks.
+The metric scores in HELM serve as the ground-truth data, such that the preference label of an example is the model with a higher score for this example (or a tie if scores are equal).

-The HELM scores serve as the ground-truth data, such that the test winning model (\S\ref{sec:problem_formulation}) for a given scenario and model pair is the one that received a higher score for a greater number of test instances.
-Note that the scores within HELM reflect the result of an automated reference-based metric.
-Thus, while this ``oracle'' is not a human, it does rely on the existence of annotated human reference answers.
-Moreover, for each scenario we report results for several automated metrics, hence simulating a range of different kinds of oracles.
+For each scenario we report results for several reference-based metrics, hence simulating a range of different kinds of oracles.

-Our experimental setup includes $6$ text generation scenarios, with results of $666$ unique pairs of models (paired comparisons of $37$ different models) for each scenario.
+In our experimental setup, we explore $6$ distinct text generation scenarios.
+This encompasses evaluating the results of $666$ unique model pairings, comprising comparisons among $37$ different models.
+Furthermore, we also investigate comparisons involving a single model paired with 3 different versions of prompts (\S\ref{ssec:prompts}), yielding an additional 111 paired comparisons per scenario.
 The tasks we experimented with are summarization and question answering (i.e., the text generation tasks in HELM), as detailed in Appendix Table~\ref{table_helm_scenarios}.
 As shown in Fig.~\ref{all_pairs_differences}, the winning distances between model pairs in HELM span a large range, but are often small; in other words, HELM showcases diverse behaviors but determining the winning model is usually not trivial.